francetv/thumbor_file_loader_pic/README.md

 PIC_LOADER_FALLBACK_PATH = #fallback path for file
 ```

-Tested on Debian 9 with:
+Tested on Debian 10 with:
-- Thumbor (pip) 6.5
+- Thumbor (pip) XX